Intermediate representation TREE

 CALL(f, list):

-• A procedure call: the application of function f to argument list list.
+• A procedure call: the application of function f to arguments list list.

 ESEQ(s, e):